upengareri/upengareri.github.io/about/index.md

 comments: false
 ---

-I am a data science enthusiast who loves writing code in Python.
+I am a machine learning enthusiast who loves writing code in Python.
 I have a love for finding pattern in data and in fact in so many other things around me (like behaviour).
 Weird right!
 I have 3+ years of experience in iOS app development which I still love doing.
+This blog is an extension of my notes so that I can re-visit them later.
+Hopefully, you may find them useful too.

 #### Education
 * MS in Automotive Software Engineering from Technische Universität Chemnitz, Germany